AlainParadis/designschool/_administration/hardware.md

   If you are purchasing a new Mac, avoid the 13" MacBook Pro.
 It's a great all-around machine, but its screen is too small for professional design work.

   ### Peripherals & More...

+  Since we're holding remote classes this semester, you'll need a web cam.
+If you have a Mac, you already have one.
+Otherwise, please make sure you have one before the first week of class.

   You need to come to each class equipped with a mouse and a mouse pad of your choice.
 If you purchase a new MacBook Pro, Apple’s AppleCare warranty is a good idea, though not mandatory.